Meu Garoto Cachaçaria in Belém: history, jambu cachaça, and full experience

 Is it worth buying as a souvenir?

 Yes.
-Many tourists take it home with them.
+Many tourists take it home.

-How long does the visit last?
+How long does the visit take?

 Between 30 and 60 minutes.

-In some cases, the attendants offer small tastings.
+In some cases, staff offer small tastings.

 Plan your trip with discounts and strategy